isomerpages/csc-knowledge/_ethos-issue-25/Prioritising Purpose in the Public Service.md

 <p>Wellbeing is a holistic concept that not only involves physical wellbeing, but also mental wellness, and physical wellness—making sure people are exercising, eating right and recharging.
 Our public officers tend to work very hard.
 Again, this comes from wanting to do well.
 But we should not overdo it.
 We must ﬁnd a balance so that we don’t feel so emotionally drained or mentally exhausted by what we are doing, which then eats away at us and affects our mental wellbeing, sometimes invisibly.
 It is important for officers to point out some of the areas which they ﬁnd emotionally taxing and not as meaningful, and then it is the responsibility of leadership to sort these out.</p>

 <div class="break">
-<p class="break1">"Our move towards reprioritising and reducing workload  is not at all about compromising professional pride  or outcomes."</p>
+<p class="break1">Our move towards reprioritising and reducing workload is not at all about compromising professional pride or outcomes.</p>
 </div>

 <p>Growth comes from learning and development.
 This in turn comes from a mindset that there is a brighter future, and we can progress towards that.
-Innovation first and foremost starts rom a culture of wanting to do things better.
+Innovation first and foremost starts from a culture of wanting to do things better.
 It does not really matter what the innovation is, whether in terms of technology or process.
 It’s about attitude: we may be good now, but we want to be great.</p>

 <p>New ideas can come when you step away from day-to-day work and get fresh perspectives elsewhere, such as through training programmes, or even when pursuing other interests.
 But it is not necessarily true that one cannot innovate by working hard; sometimes necessity can be the mother of invention, such as during a crisis.
 It is about balance.</p>